What Is a Pyrrhic Victory? 10 Real-World Examples

 Casualties & Losses: Over 50,000–70,000 killed, 10,000 captured

-The Battle of Cannae remains one of history’s most brilliant tactical victories.
-Outnumbered and deep in enemy territory, Hannibal executed a double envelopment maneuver that annihilated the much larger Roman army.
-The Roman losses were catastrophic, with entire legions wiped out in a single day.
-Ancient historian Livy called it a “disaster unprecedented and unparalleled,” while the psychological blow to Rome was immense.
+The Battle of Cannae is widely regarded as one of the most tactically brilliant victories in history.
+Facing a numerically superior Roman army, Hannibal used a double envelopment tactic to surround and destroy his enemy.
+The Romans suffered an enormous loss of life, with entire legions being wiped out in a single day.
+The ancient historian Livy described it as a “disaster unprecedented and unparalleled”, and the psychological impact on Rome was profound.

 Cholon after Tet Offensive Operations 1968 – Meyerson, Joel D., Public domain, via Wikimedia Commons